tfsec/tfsec.github.io/_docs/google/compute/no-plaintext-vm-disk-keys.md

 ---
+title: google-compute-no-plaintext-vm-disk-keys
-title: VM disk encryption keys should not be provided in plaintext
+description: VM disk encryption keys should not be provided in plaintext
 shortcode: google-compute-no-plaintext-vm-disk-keys
 legacy:
 summary: VM disk encryption keys should not be provided in plaintext